Campi Ya Kanzi

 Conservation and community without compromise

-Campi Ya Kanzi was built in 1996 as a partnership with the Maasai of Kuku Group Ranch to promote environmental conservation and sustainable community development through ecotourism.
+Campi Ya Kanzi was built in 1996 in partnership with the Maasai people of Kuku Group Ranch to promote environmental conservation and sustainable community development through ecotourism.
 The main goal of Campi ya Kanzi is to protect the land of the Maasai and enable the community to keep living according to their traditions, if they so wish.

 The camp achieves sustainable tourism in a multitude of ways including: employing locally (90% of staff are local Maasai); using only renewable energies including solar water boilers; water catchment and storage; building only with local, sustainable materials; recycling waste and working with the Maasai Wilderness Conservation Trust (MWCT).
-Visitors also contribute a conservation fee which supports Wildlife Pays, a MWCT program that reimburses Maasai herders for livestock killed by predators.
-Those predators, once seen as a nuisance, arenow valued for the interest and income they generate.
+Visitors also contribute a conservation fee which supports Wildlife Pays, a MWCT program that reimburses Maasai herders for livestock killed by predators and recruits young Maasai warriors to protect lions against poaching and illegal activities.
+Those predators, once seen as a nuisance, are now valued for the interest and income they generate.

 The camp sits at the foot of the legendary Chyulu Hills, Ernest Hemingway’s "Green Hills of Africa," and comprises six tents and two suites accommodating just sixteen guests.
 Each tent has a distinct name and character, unique artwork, and a different view of the surroundings although all allow guests to sit and watch the wildlife at the waterhole against the backdrop of Kilimanjaro or the Chyulu Hills.
 Kanzi House, an exclusive villa, is available to groups and families.
 Tembo House is the central lodge and the heart of the camp, open to the outdoors and offering a spectacular view of Mount Kilimanjaro.